 When parrots become aggressive, they display the following behaviors:

-- Raised crest
+- Raised crest.

-- Ruffled feathers
+- Ruffled feathers.

-- Swinging from side to side
+- Swinging from side to side.

-- Standing still
+- Standing still.

-- Eye pinning
+- Eye pinning.

 Do Male Parrots Prefer Female Owners?

-Owners who handle their parrot often, frequently play with their pet, and provide it with treats are more likely to notice their bird gravitating towards them.
-Parrots can develop deep bonds as long as their owners take time and effort in forging them.
+Owners who handle their parrots often, play together, and provide treats are likelier to find their birds gravitating toward them.
+Parrots can develop deep bonds if their owners take the time to forge them.